About the college

 Facilities for disabled students

-There is specially-designed accommodation on the main college site and at James Mellon Hall for students with disabilities.
+There is specially-designed accommodation on the main college site and at James Mellon Hall for disabled students.
 Some of the historic buildings on the main site may cause problems for students with mobility difficulties.
 If you need to make a special accommodation request due to a physical disability, please contact the college’s Disability Officer.

 The attractive Oriel Middle Common Room (MCR) was once declared to be housed in some of the ‘finest rooms in Oxford’.
 The MCR continues to be an excellent social centre for Oriel’s graduates, with social spaces overlooking the picturesque Oriel Square.
 It is open to its members 24 hours a day.

 All members of Oriel’s MCR are entitled to free tea, coffee and biscuits, throughout the day in our main common room.
 The MCR bar is open three days a week, with regular drink specials and is great value.
 The MCR also contains kitchen facilities along with a comfortable seating area.
 There is also an MCR study room situated above the MCR, a large and light room providing quiet study space reserved solely for the use of MCR members all day, throughout the year.

 Oriel’s graduate community is renowned for being welcoming, social and friendly.
 The MCR has members from all over the world and comprises both taught and research graduate students, mature undergraduates, fourth-year undergraduates and MCR associate members, including post-doctoral researchers.
 Graduate students are also automatically given membership of the Junior Common Room (JCR).